immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 Orientation-only experiences such as 360 photo/video viewers can also be created with an `local` reference space by either explicitly ignoring the pose's positional data or displaying the media "infinitely" far away from the viewer.
 If such position mitigation steps are not taken the user may perceive the geometry the media is displayed on, leading to discomfort.

-It is important to note that `XRViewerPose` objects retrieved using `local` reference spaces may include position information as well as rotation information.
+It is important to note that `XRViewerPose` objects retrieved using a `local` reference space may include position information as well as rotation information.
 For example, hardware which does not support 6DOF tracking (ex: GearVR) may still use neck-modeling to improve user comfort.
 Similarly, a user may lean side-to-side on a device with 6DOF tracking (ex: HTC Vive).
-The result is that `local` experiences must be resilient to position changes despite not being dependent on receiving them.
+The result is that local experiences must be resilient to position changes despite not being dependent on receiving them.
 Experiences are encouraged to fully support head movement in a typical seated range.

 For some hardware the poses may even include substantial position offsets, for example if the user stands up from their seated position and walks around.
 The experience can choose to react to this appropriately, for example by fading out the rendered view when intersecting geometry.
 Overriding the pose's reported head position, for example clamping to stay within an expected volume, can be very uncomfortable to users and should be avoided.

-### Local-floor reference spaces
+#### Floor-level local reference space

-A _local-floor_ experience is, similar to a local experience, one which does not require the user to move around in space but wish to provide the user with a floor plane.
-The origin of this reference space will be initialized at a position on the floor where it is safe for the user to engage in "standing-scale" experiences, with a `y` value of `0` at floor level.
-The exact `x`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for standing-scale experiences.
+_Floor-level_ local experiences, which do not require the user to move around in space but wish to provide the user with a floor plane, initialize their origin at a position on the floor where it is safe for the user to engage in a "standing" experience, with a `y` value of `0` at floor level.
+The exact `x`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for standing experiences.
 Some platforms may initialize these values to the viewer's exact position/orientation at the time of creation.
-Other platforms may place this standing-scale origin at the viewer's chosen floor-level origin for bounded experiences.
+Other platforms may place this floor-level standing origin at the viewer's chosen floor-level origin for bounded experiences.
 It is also worth noting that some XR hardware will be unable to determine the actual floor level and will instead use an emulated or estimated floor.

+Floor-level local experiences use an `XRReferenceSpaceType` of `local-floor`.

 Some example use cases:
 * VR chat "room"